Sakae28/XHSScraper/README.md

 - The `KEYWORD` now is set to a list.
 You can retrieve multiple users' profiles and posts in batches.
 - Add a new function: if the user is not found, the tool will extract notes related to the keyword and store them in the `note_list`.
+- Add a switch mode.
+You can determine whether to turn it on to get extra information of posts or notes.

 # File Structure